2014 Hampden–Sydney Tigers football team

 The 2014 Hampden–Sydney Tigers football team represented Hampden–Sydney College in the 2014 NCAA Division III football season.
-It was the Tiger's 120th overall, the 39th as a member of the Old Dominion Athletic Conference.
+It was the Tigers' 120th overall, the 39th as a member of the Old Dominion Athletic Conference.
 The team was led by Marty Favret, in his fifteenth year as head coach, and played its home games at Lewis C. Everett Stadium in Death Valley, Hampden–Sydney, Virginia.
 They finished the season 7–4, 5–2 in ODAC play to finish in first place in the conference.
-They received an automatic bid to the Division III Playoffs where they lost to #4 Wesley in the first round.
+They received an automatic bid to the Division III Playoffs where they lost to #4 Wesley (DE) in the first round.